 As for the ante?
 It’s a mandatory bet that you make to commence the round.
-When you get your cards, you can either fold or make a “Play” bet that is equal to the ante.
+When you get your cards, you can either fold or make a “Play” bet equal to the ante.
 You lose your staked ante if you fold.
-If you make the Play bet and win, the dealer pays you according to the payout table.
+However, the dealer pays you according to the payout table if you make the Play bet and win.

 If you’ve ever played Caribbean Stud, you may have been frustrated by receiving a lousy push when you had a big hand the dealer failed to qualify.
-Whether you beat the dealer or not, you have a shot at the Ante Bonus if your hand is a straight or better.
+Whether you beat the dealer, you have a shot at the Ante Bonus if your hand is straight or better.
 Again, it doesn’t matter if you win or lose the hand.
-Trips or better gets paid out according to the table below.
+Trips or better get paid out according to the table below.

 |Ante Bonus Payout Scale|

 So, if your straight to the eight loses to the dealer’s nine-high straight, You’d lose your ante and Play bet, but you’d win the ante bonus.

 A Sample Hand

 Let’s play a couple of imaginary hands to give you a sense of how a hand of Three Card Poker can play out.
 We’ll stick with making the ante bet and the subsequent Play bet.
 So, you’re seated at the Three Card Poker table, and you place the ante $10 and ignore the other bets.

 You get a pair of kings and an ace to go with it, and the only decision you need to make is whether to fold or play.
 In this case, the Play bet is in order, so you make it.
 You will now compare hands with the dealer.
 On this hand, the dealer barely qualified with Queen, Jack, and a 2.
 So you get paid 1 to 1 on your ante and play bet.